IorioD/MTD-manager-console/Setups/Attack.md

-# This file provides a guide to attacking a pod in the cluster
+# This file provides a guide to attack a pod in the cluster

 1. Install a kali (yaml file in `miscConfig/kali-pod.yaml`) pod and access it:
    ```sh